Capital punishment in Oklahoma

-Oklahoma was the first jurisdiction in the world to adopt lethal injection as a method of execution.
+Oklahoma was the first jurisdiction in the world to adopt lethal injection as a standard method of execution.

-On June 10, 2022, the Attorney General of Oklahoma, John M. O'Connor, asked the Oklahoma Court of Criminal Appeals to set execution dates for 25 death row inmates.
-He requested the executions occur every four weeks on a Thursday, commencing on August 25.

 Legal process

 When the prosecution seeks the death penalty, the sentence is decided by the jury and must be unanimous.

-In case of a hung jury during the penalty phase of the trial, a life sentence is issued, even if a single juror opposed death (there is no retrial).
+In case of a hung jury during the penalty phase of the trial, a life sentence is issued.

 Capital crimes

 In Oklahoma, first-degree murder is punishable by death in the following circumstances: